-The Ninja Foodi smokeless indoor grill was already the greatest thing I’d bought all year, and it was nothing short of a godsend during the many weeks of coronavirus lockdown.
+The Ninja Foodi smokeless indoor grill was already the greatest thing I’d bought in 2020.
+And when lockdown hit?
+It was nothing short of a godsend.
 That’s not hyperbole.
-It’s the best smokeless grill out there, essentially the grilling-indoors equivalent of the 1962 Green Bay Packers.
+The Foodi grill is the best smokeless grill out there, essentially the grilling-indoors equivalent of the 1962 Green Bay Packers.
 Like the Packers, it can seemingly do it all.

-I live in an inclement area of Northeast Ohio so I often avoid schlepping outside to the grill.
+I live in an inclement area of Northeast Ohio so I often avoid schlepping outside to the grill in the cooler months.
 I like grilling, I just don’t love freezing my ass off — even when pressured to do so by my two meat-loving boys, who will tuck into pretty much anything with grill marks.
 I’m such cheesehead-level fan of the Ninja Foodi because it makes it possible to grill all the time, no matter what — yard or no yard, blizzard or heat wave, coronavirus or not.
-The Ninja Foodi is an indoor, smokeless grill that ensures that my kids can get their grilled goods even if there’s a hail storm and a pandemic outside.
+It ensures that my kids can get their grilled goods even if there’s a hail storm and a pandemic outside.

 The Ninja Foodi indoor grill works by heating up the grill insert to a blistering 500 degrees.
-That hot grill plate, combined with a convection system that circulates the air, means that food cooks quickly and comes off the grill nicely browned and crisp — complete with grill marks to show off your work.
-Because cooking temperatures are also adjustable, this convection system also allows you to grill frozen food without thawing it first, an amazing time-saver.
+That hot grill plate, combined with a convection system that circulates the air, means that food cooks quickly and comes off the grill nicely browned and crisp — complete with those classic grill marks to show off your work.
+Because the Foodi grill’s cooking temperatures are also adjustable, this convection system also allows you to grill frozen food without thawing it first, an amazing time-saver.